inspec/inspec-aws/docs/resources/aws_vpcs.md

 ---
-title: About the `aws_vpcs`
+title: About the aws_vpcs Resource
-Resource platform: `aws`
+platform: aws
 ---

 # aws\_vpcs

-Use the `aws_vpcs` InSpec audit resource to test properties of some or all AWS Virtual Private Clouds (VPCs).
-It also tests the CIDR Block that is used within the VPC.
+Use the `aws_vpcs` InSpec audit resource to test properties of some or all AWS Virtual Private Clouds (VPCs)and the CIDR Block that is used within the VPC.

 Each VPC is uniquely identified by its `VPC ID`.
-In addition, each VPC has a non-unique CIDR IP Address range (such as 10.0.0.0/16) which it manages.
+In addition, each VPC has a non-unique CIDR IP address range (such as 10.0.0.0/16), which it manages.

 Every AWS account has at least one VPC, the "default" VPC, in every region.